shoui520/shoui520.github.io/docs/readingtips.md

 Visual novels are better for beginners because they don't have to rely on a lot more descriptive text in order to create a story because visual novels have pictures on the screen, etc.

+Visual novels also help you make sense out of hard to understand texts due to images on the screen and more obvious contexts.

 They are easier to approach than novels, difficulty-wise, and therefore they are perfect for easing yourself into reading.

 See [my visual novel guide](/vn) to learn how to learn Japanese with visual novels.